 - If you have a license, but you need a new Activation Code since you've switched to a different computer, please have a look here: Software/license reactivation (requesting new activation codes)

-If you don't own the required license, you could either buy the corresponding software from our online shop - or, if you don't want to use the content, remove it from your system.
+If you don't own the required license, you have two options: You could either buy the corresponding software from our online shop, or, if you don't want to use the content, remove it from your system.

 On Windows systems, please remove the unlicensed content by uninstalling the corresponding trial software.
 Use the dedicated functions in Windows for this (Control Panel ▸ Programs & Features etc.).